fdz6/lithiumx_browser/README.md

 (Minimum Windows Version: Windows 10 or higher)

+(Linux is supported if you run the Wine environment.)

 (Minimum iOS Version: iOS ? or higher)

 (Minimum Android Version: Android ? or higher)